BiznesBear/UghLang/README.md

 # UghLang
-Created in C# interpreted programing language created for educational purpose and to show the power of simplicity.
+Written in C# interpreted programing language created for educational purpose and to show the power of simplicity.

 # Mini documentation
 This section is dedicated to the basic functions of the ugh language.